A Short History of Phoenix Urban Living

-Three high rise residential buildings, Executive Towers, Regency on Central (formerly Regency House) and Embassy were built in the 1960’s as apartment buildings and later converted to condos.
-Phoenix Towers was built in the 1950’s as a Co-Op for which purpose it still servers today.
+Three high rise residential condo buildings, Executive Towers, Regency on Central (formerly Regency House) and Embassy were built in the 1960’s as apartments and later converted to condos.
+Phoenix Towers was built in the 1950’s as a co-op for which purpose it still servers today.

 Why?
-Because among other things it’s more social, it’s interesting, it’s convenient and it’s dynamic.
-Putting more people together in a smaller space results in synergy and change and competition.
+Because among other things they're more social, they're interesting, they're convenient and they're dynamic.
+Putting more people together in a smaller space results in synergy, change and competition.
 It’s dynamic.

-Competition for business is greater in urban cores so they work harder to attract people.
-Restaurants for example have cooler decor and good service and great food or else they get crushed by the competition.
-Examples include Postinos on Central and Windsor and Federal Pizza and Klever Koi and Fez and Vig Uptown and Rokerij and Luci’s Market Place and Alexis and St Francis and The Yard… I could go on.
+Competition for business is greater in urban cores, so they work harder to attract people.
+Restaurants, for example, have cooler decor, good service and great food or else they get crushed by the competition.
+Examples include Postinos on Central, Windsor, Federal Pizza, Klever Koi, Fez, Vig Uptown, Rokerij, Luci’s Market Place, Alexis, St Francis and The Yard… I could go on.
 These aren’t boring big box restaurants.
 No, in most cases they are small, unique concept restaurants that are thriving and in doing so encouraging other restauranteurs to join the fray.
 Central Corridor and the surrounding area is enjoying a restaurant BOOM right now with no end in sight.

-Now take this same formula and apply it to mid-century lighting stores and coffee shops and bars and art galleries and furniture stores and knick knack shops and blend in light rail access and cheap(er) taxi rides and free bike and walking treks and tie it all together with great architecture in the form of high rise condos, lofts, row homes and luxury condos and you have a kick ass place to live.
+Now take this same formula and apply it to mid-century lighting stores, coffee shops, bars, art galleries, furniture stores and knick knack shops then blend in light rail access and cheap(er) taxi / Uber rides, free bike and walking treks.
+Tie it all together with great architecture in the form of high rise condos, lofts, row homes and luxury condos and you have a kick ass place to live.